How to Start a Taxi Business in Sweden: A Detailed Blueprint

 4 Obtaining Necessary Licenses and Permits

-The most important requirement is the Taxi Operator’s License (Taxitrafiktillstånd), issued by the Swedish Transport Agency.
-Your vehicles must also undergo an annual roadworthiness test to pass safety inspections.
-Additionally, passenger liability insurance is mandatory to protect both drivers and passengers in case of accidents.
+The most fundamental requirement is the Taxi Operator's License (Taxitrafiktillstånd), issued by the Swedish Transport Agency.
+This license is granted only to businesses and individuals who meet specific financial standing and professional competence criteria, and it must be renewed periodically.
+All vehicles in your fleet must pass an annual roadworthiness inspection to demonstrate they meet Swedish safety standards.
+Comprehensive passenger liability insurance is mandatory and must be maintained without lapse to protect both your passengers and your business against the financial consequences of accidents.

 5 Acquiring Vehicles for Your Fleet